onefiftyone/TearDrops/README.md

 # TearDrops
-An n-tier application framework designed for rapid application development.
+An n-tier application framework for .NET designed for rapid application development.